Tom Yum Recipe with Shrimp, Tom Yum Kung!

 It is surprisingly easy and quick to make so let’s get started!

 Let’s prepare aromatic ingredients first, this is pretty much where all the flavors coming from.
-Now days you can find easily a lot of these authentic ingredients from regular/gourmet grocery stores so definitely check them out!
+Nowadays you can find easily a lot of these authentic ingredients from regular/gourmet grocery stores so definitely check them out!

 3 shallots, small diced